kuil09/Execution-Journal-MCP/README.md

 - **Simple Sequential Execution**
 - **Cancellability Metadata** per step (reversible/partially-reversible/irreversible)
 - **Execution Monitoring**: Status tracking
-- **Ledger**: Durable record of manual compensations/cancellations
+- **Ledger**: Durable record of manual decisions and actions

 ## Important Notes

 1. **This is NOT the MSA Saga pattern** - No automatic rollback or distributed transaction guarantees
-2. **AI Responsibility** - The AI must monitor execution and handle failures manually
+2. **AI Responsibility** - The AI must monitor execution and record all decisions/actions
 3. **Contextual Awareness** - Always consider how tool failures affect related operations
-4. **Cancellation First** - Design plans with cancellation strategies from the beginning
+4. **Ledger First** - Design plans with cancellability metadata and record all actions

 ## Development Status